barriosjorge/gmt_docs/src/software_development/installation.rst

 For user interfaces, the following operating systems are supported:
     - MacOS

-Future versions of the SDK could include support for CentOS, RHEL or Scientific Linux.
+Future versions of the SDK will only support CentOS and MacOS (only for the UI framework).
 Fedora has a very short release and support cycle (6 months and 18 months respectively), which is not ideal for a platform that requires significant stability over long periods of time.

 Server Configuration
 --------------------